 The more you have 100% veggie juices the more you will get accustomed to the taste.

-Plus you can always soften the flavour with almond milk, coconut water etc.
+Plus you can always soften the flavor with almond milk, coconut water, etc.

 Here are a few of my most popular juice recipes to get you started:

 Anti-Inflammation Step Five: Eliminate Grains & Sugar

 This could be (and is) a whole guide in itself.

 The short story is this: there is nothing more pro-inflammatory than gluten.
 So I strongly advise you to avoid all gluten-containing grains.